Skip to content

 Working with Multi-National Corporations in Ireland, the US and Europe he designed, developed, tutored and implemented over 100 Corporate and Social Responsibility, Customer Service, Education, Emotional Intelligence and Cross Border Programmes targeted at influencing and improving the work opportunities and lives of people living in the Inner Cities of Belfast and Dublin.

-The spring academic year of this degree commences on 7th February 2026.
-A provisional course schedule is available here.
+The Autumn academic year of this degree commences on October 10th 2026.
+A course schedule for the spring intake is available here.
 This is subject to change.
+When A schedule becomes available for the autumn intake it will be published.

 This course is delivered entirely online with live lectures allowing you the opportunity to study from anywhere in the world in your own time.